basho-labs/riak-ruby-vagrant/README.md

 riak-ruby-vagrant
 =================

-Vagrant configuration for testing riak-ruby-client with Riak 2.
+Vagrant environment for testing riak-ruby-client with Riak 2.
 This is better and easier than working with the test-server support from older versions of riak-ruby-client.

+This almost certainly works for testing other Riak clients, apps using Riak, and just playing around with.
+It's not designed for production use. **Do not use this in production.**

 Getting Started
 ===============